Understanding Calorie Deficit: The Key to Weight Loss

 🔥 What Is a Calorie Deficit?

-Here’s the deal: Your body needs a certain number of calories each day to stay alive and function, things like breathing, thinking, walking, scrolling TikTok... all your regular day to day, keep yourself existing kinda stuff.
+Here’s the deal: Your body needs a certain number of calories each day to stay alive and function.
+This includes things like breathing, thinking, walking, and even scrolling TikTok.
+It’s all part of your daily routine.

 When you eat more calories than you burn → your body stores the extra as fat.